 No matter how many times I revisit a country, I’ve come to understand that I’ll always be a tourist.
 You can never know a place by simply visiting it.
 And thinking you know a place prevents you from seeing it further.
 The world is bigger than we will ever know, so, be open to knowing nothing.

 There is one truth that I’ve come to know more intimately through my journeys.
 The world is truly unfair.
 You don’t need to leave any country to see this, of course.
-But I’ve seen the obscene rich and the naked poor, and I couldn’t say who deserved what and why.
+But I’ve seen the rich and the poor, and I couldn’t say who deserved what and why.
 Can anyone?

-But that doesn’t mean people can’t be happy if they don’t have the means to travel.
+That doesn’t mean people can’t be happy if they don’t have the means to travel.
 I’ve learned that travel can become a trap.
 Believing that happiness is out there keeps you on a constant campaign that can never be completed.

 Home is where the heart is.
 The ability to find joy where you are is a more important skill than dreaming about finding it elsewhere.
 If you can be happy at home, you can be happy anywhere you are.